City of Hope’s World Diabetes Day Panel

 Diabetes treatment + advancements

-Amy noted that insulin pens are also advancing quickly as more Smart Pens are hitting the market, giving T1Ds and T2Ds who are currently on Multiple Daily Injections (MDI) more ability to record their dosages and other data, as many pens are linked to their own apps.
+Amy noted that insulin pens are also advancing quickly as more Smart Pens are hitting the market, giving people with type 1 and type 2 diabetes (T1Ds and T2Ds) who are currently on multiple daily injections (MDI) more ability to record their dosages and other data, as many pens are linked to their own apps.

 What does the future of diabetes look like?